ashwinrachhavt/code-review-agent/backend/README.md

 Backend service with FastAPI + LangGraph.
+Uses native LangGraph checkpointers and LangChain LLM cache.
 Supports SSE streaming to the Next.js frontend and optional Celery + Redis offloading for high throughput.

 Quick start
 - Create `.env` from `backend/.env.example` and fill keys.